edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/supplementary-info/friendlyname-mac.md

 the MAC Address in the Endpoint Reference Address, or have been added manually without a MAC Address.
 Since the MAC is used to map credentials for cameras, it is important to have this field filled out.

+!!!
+Note
-> Note: When a camera successfully becomes `UpWithAuth`, the MAC Address is automatically queried and overridden by the system if available.
+    When a camera successfully becomes `UpWithAuth`, the MAC Address is automatically queried and overridden by the system if available.
 Device resource MACAddress is used to set `MACAddress` of a camera.

 1. Use this command to set MACAddress field.